shifterest/plugwatch/README.md

 # User agent for browsing the interwebz.
 userAgent = "--user-agent=Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/102.0.5005.63 Safari/537.36"

 # Precedence list for plugin downloads.
-This is ignored if forceDownload is disabled.
+This is ignored if forceDownloads is disabled.
 precedence = ["directUrls", "github", "jenkins", "spigot", "bukkit"]

 # Path where plugins are processed and downloaded.